How is Music taught at St Paul’s?

 Music is a universal language that embodies one of the highest forms of creativity.
 At St Paul’s we follow the National Curriculum for music.

-We have a wonderful choir who have been invited to perform at various events including at Barnet Hospital and the Spires Shopping Centre.
+We have a wonderful choir who have been invited to perform at various events including Catherine Lodge Residential Home and the Local Church.

 Children in Key Stage 2 have the opportunity to learn a musical instrument.
 A number of specialists visit the school on a regular basis to teach violin, piano and guitar.
 Children receive a twenty minute individual lesson each week for which there is a charge.
 Further information is available from Barnet Education Arts Trust (BEAT).